-For school-aged children, the AOA recommends an eye exam every two years if no vision correction is required.
-Children who need eyeglasses or contact lenses should be examined annually or as recommended by their optometrist or ophthalmologist.
+School-aged children should have an eye exam at least every two years if no vision correction is required.
+Children who need eyeglasses or contact lenses should be examined annually or as recommended by your eye doctor.

 When scheduling an eye exam for your child, choose a time when he or she usually is alert and happy.

-Specifics of how eye exams are conducted depend on your child's age, but generally the exams will include a case history, vision testing, determination of whether eyeglasses are needed, testing of eye alignment, an eye health evaluation and, if needed, prescription of eyewear.
+Specifics of how eye exams are conducted depend on your child's age, but generally an exam will include a case history, vision testing, determination of whether eyeglasses are needed, testing of eye alignment, an eye health evaluation and, if needed, prescription of eyewear.

 After you have made the appointment, you may be sent a case history form by mail.
 Some eye care practices even have forms on their website that you can download and print at home, before your visit.
 Or you may not receive a form until you check in at the doctor's office.

-The case history form will ask about your child's birth history (also called perinatal history), including birth weight and whether or not the child was full-term.
+The case history form will ask about your child's birth history, including birth weight and whether or not the child was full-term.